 Shoot A Series Of Portrait Shots

-There are many different styles and techniques you can use, from candid photos to posed portraits and everything in between.
+You can use many different styles and techniques, from candid photos to posed portraits and everything in between.

 Trying out different techniques will help you find a style that works for you.
 If you’re shooting a series of portraits, try your hand at some variations on each shot.

 For example, shoot a few posed shots if you are going for a candid look.

 By taking pictures with different styles and poses, you’ll have plenty to choose from when it comes time to edit your photos!

 When taking a series of portraits, try to shoot some with your subject looking at the camera and others where they are not paying attention.

 This will give you plenty of variety to choose from when editing your images.